cmcummings/cmcummings/README.md

 #### Languages & Technolgies
 - Adept at Python (Flask) and Lua
-- Experienced with HTML, CSS, JavaScript (JSX/React), and Java
+- Familiar with HTML, CSS, JavaScript (JSX/React), and Java

 #### Fun facts
 * Started out coding on Roblox using Lua.